IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/00_Fixing/00_igGrid_ColumnFixing_Overview.md

 ![](images/igGrid_ColumnFixing_Overview_1.png)

-Column Fixing feature requires the grid to have its width defined.
+Column Fixing feature requires the grid and its columns (either explicitly or using the [defaultColumnWidth](%%jQueryApiUrl%%/ui.iggrid#options:defaultColumnWidth) option) to have their width defined in pixels units.

-Column Fixing is applied individually per column but affects the look of the entire grid.

-> **By default, Column Fixing is disabled.**
+>**Note:** Only widths in pixel units is supported.

 Fixed and Non-Fixed Columns areas in the `igGrid`™ control are implemented as a two separate table DOM elements.
 This requires all grid DOM manipulation methods to be duplicated for the Fixed Columns area.
 Usually, the Fixed Column area APIs are prefixed with the word fixed.